samestrin/llm-newsletter-generator/README.md

   -v, --version           Display the version number      [boolean]
 ```

 Replace <feed_url> with the URL of the RSS feed you want to generate the newsletter from.
 Specify <newsletter_title> as the desired title for the newsletter.
 Optionally, you can include <newsletter_topic> to define a specific topic for the newsletter, <max_items> to limit the number of items included in your newsletter, <output> to specify an output filename, or <valid_model>.
-Valid models are: `dolphin`, `meta-llama`, `microsoft`, and `snowflake`.
+Valid models are: `dolphin`, `meta-llama`, `microsoft`, and `snowflake`; `microsoft` is the default.

 ## Contribute